bruceravel/BLA-XANES/doc/metis/files.rst

    :target: ../_images/pt_rxes_1.png
    :align: center

-   A Pt RXES image at a low energy.
+   A Pt VRXES image at a low energy.
 This looks much like a normal elastic image.

 .. figure:: ../_images/pt_rxes_2.png
    :target: ../_images/pt_rxes_2.png
    :align: center

-   A Pt RXES image in the middle of the image sequence.
+   A Pt VRXES image in the middle of the image sequence.
 Here the fluorescence and the elastic line are quite close in energy.
 The processing must somehow distinguish between the elastic and fluorescence portions of the signal.